 Heart and blood pressure treatments include:

-- consuming a high-sodium and high-fluid diet to sustain blood pressure
+- a high-sodium and high-fluid diet to sustain blood pressure

-- taking prescription medication, such as fludrocortisone acetate, to reduce dizziness when rising
+- prescription medication to reduce dizziness when rising

-- taking prescription medication, such as midodrine, to increase your blood pressure for faintness
+- prescription medication to increase your blood pressure for faintness

-- taking beta blockers to regulate your heart rate with differing activity levels
+- beta blockers to regulate your heart rate with differing activity levels

-- changing your posture, flexing your feet and slowing your speed when rising to decrease dizziness
+- changes in posture, flexing your feet, and slowing your speed when rising to decrease dizziness

 - sleeping with your head elevated to reduce dizziness